In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - On a cutting board, using a rolling pin or the bottom of a pot, lightly crush the peppercorns.
 Transfer to a plate.

-- Pat the steaks dry with a paper towel; brush with ½ to 1 teaspoon oil, season generously with salt, and press into the peppercorns, coating both sides.
+- Pat the steaks dry with a paper towel.
+Brush the steaks (both sides) with ½ to 1 teaspoon oil.
+Season steaks generously with salt and press into the peppercorns, coating both sides.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the steaks.

 For rib-eyes or New York strips:

 Cook, turning once, until well browned, 2 to 3 minutes per side for medium-rare.

 Cook, turning frequently, until well browned, 8 to 12 minutes for medium-rare.